Maps for James Oseland's 'World Food' series

 Client: James Oseland | January-July 2020 | Adobe Illustrator and Photoshop

-Earlier in 2020 I was commissioned by the American food writer and TV presenter James Oseland to create a map for his new book World Food: Mexico City (Ten Speed Press, ISBN 9780399579851), the first in his new series of books that focus on cuisine and food culture in different cities around the world.
+I was commissioned by the American food writer and TV presenter James Oseland to create maps of Mexico City and Paris for the first two titles in his World Food book series, which focus on cuisine and food culture in different cities around the world.

-The brief was to create a design in an antique, hand-drawn style, clearly showing the locations of various places mentioned in the book along with other notable landmarks.
-The map was drawn in Illustrator with the landscape relief effect created in Photoshop.
+The brief was to create designs in an antique, hand-drawn style, clearly showing the locations of various places mentioned in the books along with other notable landmarks.
+The maps were drawn in Illustrator with the landscape relief effects created in Photoshop.

-The whole map, showing a broad extent of the city and its immediate suburbs roughly 25 miles across.
+The map of Mexico City, showing a broad extent of the city and its immediate suburbs roughly 25 miles across.

 The mountain relief was drawn freehand in Photoshop and enhanced using the bevel and emboss effect combined with a drop shadow.

 A detail of the inset map showing Mexico City and the nearby Popocatépetl volcano in the context of the rest of the country and the neighbouring United States.